 The shine will return after you move up to higher sanding grit, continue going up to higher girts (120, 240, 200, 1000, 1500) until you are happy with the results.
 You can use an electric sander to make this process faster, but be careful you can start digging in and melting your print.

 Filler primer will highlight any imperfections in a model and preps them to be sanded or filled before painting.
 Sanding is a crucial part for better adhesion of the filler primer.
 Once the primer is on, you will then need to check for any areas that need additional sanding or filing.
-To finish this step apply one or two coats of white or any other colour you want for your base coat this will give you a right base colour to work with on your painting.
+To finish this step apply one or two coats of white or any other colour you want for your base coat this will give you the right base colour to work with on your painting.